 Letting the Lipstick Set Properly Makes a Huge Difference

 Even waiting quietly for about a minute helps the formula settle more evenly.
+Honestly, this small habit fixes more smudging issues than people realise.

 The Center of the Lips Usually Cracks First